News & Trends

 Sneeze Guards

 Also known as glass dividers, these were traditionally used in self-service restaurants.
-They’re now necessary for limiting person-to-person interactions against COVID-19 in retail settings, such as grocery stores, pharmacies, and post offices.
+They’re widely used in retail settings, such as grocery stores, pharmacies, and post offices.

 Display Cases